geniusworks/digital-archive-maker/docs/video_ripping_guide.md

 ```

 ## Audio/subtitle language handling (English preference)
 When the default audio track is not English, the helper script will, by default, pause and prompt you to choose how to proceed.
 No environment variable is required for this default behavior.

-This feature requires `ffprobe` (from `ffmpeg`) and `jq`.
+To guarantee inclusion when available, the script post-muxes any English text-based subtitles (SubRip/ASS/SSA/Text/WebVTT) from the source MKV into the final MP4 after encoding.
+This requires `ffmpeg` (for both `ffmpeg` and `ffprobe`) and `jq`.

 - Interactive (default when attached to a terminal):
   - After probing the MKV, if default audio is not English and an English audio or subtitle stream is present, you’ll be prompted to choose: